 Dry Run and Glue-Up

 Before gluing up, make a dry run and keep track of how long it takes.
-Lay out the bottom cauls.
+Lay out the bottom clamping cauls.
 Place the panel boards on the cauls, pretending to apply the glue.
-Put the top cauls on and clamp the cauls with light pressure.
+Put the top cauls on, and clamp the cauls with light pressure.
 Having three pairs of cauls which is enough for most purposes.
-Start clamping the center caul, then move to the outside ones.
+Start clamping with the center caul, then move to the outside.

 Once the cauls are clamped lightly, I then apply clamps across the width of the panel.
 Again, apply light pressure.
 Alternate tightening the caul clamps a little more, and then the clamps across the panel.
 This keeps the joints even and the panel flat.

-So, how long did it take to do the glue up?
-Yellow woodworker's glue (aliphatic resin or polyvinyl acetate) starts to set up in five to ten minutes.
+With yellow woodworker's glue (aliphatic resin or polyvinyl acetate) will start to set up in five to ten minutes.
 If you didn't get done in that time, then practice until you can.
 The alternate is to get a slower setting glue, like Titebond Extend which will give you ten to twenty minutes.
 Polyurethane glue, such as Gorilla Glue, is another choice which can give you up to forty minutes of assembly time.

 Once you've practiced and chosen the glue, we are ready to glue up.
 Again lay out the cauls.
 Apply the glue.
 Start from the joint on one side of the panel and work towards the other side.
 I sometimes use a brush to spread the glue or my finger works faster.
 Wipe off with a damp rag any glue that runs over the side.
 Once you finish applying the glue to all the joints, go back to the ones you've finished and check to see if the glue has absorbed into the wood.
 You may have to apply more glue.
 Now complete the clamp up like the dry run(s).
 You should have some squeeze-out of the glue along all the joints.